Statutes of the International Sociological Association

 Article Seven: The Assembly of Councils

-The Assembly of Councils elects the President and the five Vice- Presidents, makes final decisions on the general policies of the Association, and fixes the Association’s membership fees.
+The Assembly of Councils elects the President and the four Vice- Presidents, makes final decisions on the general policies of the Association, and fixes the Association’s membership fees.
 It may also hear appeals against decisions taken by the EC, the CNA or the Research Council.

 - The Assembly shall be composed of all members of the Council of National Associations and the Research Council, and will be chaired by the President of the ISA (or in his/her absence by a Vice-President nominated by the President).